Going it alone? Fear not, help is at hand

 If you’ve had a good relationship during your teacher training, it is definitely worth keeping in touch with your faculty network.
 You may have taken part in a structured mentoring programme, and it may be that you could continue that in a more informal way.
 Tutors and mentors are likely to be flattered when you drop them a line, and most people would be happy to help or point you in the direction of the answer to your question.

-Second, and perhaps more importantly, identify for kindred spirits.
-This could be your WhatsApp group from College or handpicked newly qualified teachers at your new school.
+Second, and perhaps more importantly, identify your teaching tribe.
+This could be your WhatsApp group from college or handpicked newly qualified teachers at your new school.
 Finding people who are facing the same day to day issues can be (almost literally) a lifesaver!
 Besides, there will be hundreds of things you want to ask and share that will only be truly appreciated by those who have lived through what you’re experiencing.
 Online chatrooms and forums mean that even if your peers can’t help, someone will be able to.
 Don’t be shy – virtual networks work too: TES is worth a try, as is The Guardian.

 Don’t be a stranger